Bỏ qua đến nội dung

 - Notify:

-Automation 3: Turn On the AC Before Going to Work
+Automation 3: Turn On AC Before Going to Work

-(Requires that the car is already paired with Home Assistant – see Troubleshooting section)
+(Requires the car to be paired with Home Assistant – see Troubleshooting section)

 Trigger: